Sienci-Labs/Resources/longmill/assembly/lm-table-mounting.md

 From this point, you should be ready to get cutting your first jobs!
 If you've got the touch plate, dust shoe, or t-track add-ons alongside your machine, you'll see the guide on how to utilize these and put them together after the "Starter Projects" page.

-The rest of this <strong>Assembly</strong> section also contains information on how to surface your wasteboard, ways to get started making more projects, machine maintenance, and a page on troubleshooting in case you happened upon any issues during assembly or during the Starter Projects.
+The rest of this **Assembly** section also contains information on how to surface your wasteboard, ways to get started making more projects, machine maintenance, and a page on troubleshooting in case you happened upon any issues during assembly or during the Starter Projects.